 Since the Cave of Apocalypse and St John Monastery are sacred places, you should dress properly.

-Cover your shoulders and knees when you enter inside the cave and monastery.
+Cover your shoulders and knees when you enter the cave and monastery.
 It applies to both women and men.

 During the excursion, we had an organized lunch in Aloni, a family restaurant.